-The Campbell Parade mainstay has new life after a flamingo-pink makeover.
+The Campbell Parade mainstay has had a flamingo-pink makeover.

 Campbell Parade mainstay Hotel Ravesis has muscled its way back onto Bondi's new cocktail spot radar, reopening with a bold new look and completely revamped offering.